-Cyprus: The unrecognised DTA of €3m relates to local losses, with an expiry date of 5 years from when the losses occur.
-The majority of the losses relate to the years 2014 (€1m) and 2016 (€2m).
+Cyprus: The unrecognised DTA of €2m relates to local losses, with an expiry date of 5 years from when the losses occur.
+The majority of the losses relate to the year 2016 (€2m).
+The 2021 Local Tax return is due to be filed in 2023.

-These items are disclosed in the IFRS financial statements also.
+These items are disclosed in the IFRS accounts also.

-The amount of deferred tax assets is not considered material at 31 December 2020.
+The amount of deferred tax assets is not considered material at 31 December 2021.
 Therefore, in accordance with Article 297 of the Delegated Regulation 2019/981, no description is provided on the underlying assumptions used for the projection of probable future taxable profit.